California’s Short-Lived Climate Pollutant Reduction Strategy

 Enforcement

-The enforcement provisions in SB 1383 will assist jurisdictions, non-local entities, local education districts, state, federal facilities, and CalRecycle to achieve the state’s climate goals and the 75 percent organic waste diversion goal by 2025 and into the future.
+Enforcement provisions support jurisdictions, non-local entities, local education districts, state, federal facilities, and CalRecycle climate and waste reduction work.

 Recordkeeping Requirements

-Regulated entities are required to maintain records that demonstrate how they are complying with the law.
-These records will assist regulated entities with preparing for compliance inspections required by local and state agencies.
+Regulated entities must maintain records used for compliance inspections required by local and state agencies.

 Department Issued Waivers and Exemptions

-If certain conditions are met, CalRecycle may issue waivers and exemptions to jurisdictions, local education agencies, and non-local entities that exempt them from some or all of these collection requirements.
+CalRecycle may issue waivers and exemptions to qualifying jurisdictions, local education agencies, and non-local entities for some collection requirements.

 Reporting